damonsmith/js-class-loader/README.md

 that can be used on any codebase given a few modifications.
 This tool requires your source files to be organised in the Java style, where folders match package names and filenames match class names.
-If your code is organised this way then JS-Class-Loader will detect dependencies without you having to declare them at all, bundle your code or generate script tags for development, and also provide diagnostics like dependency dot files and graphs.
+If your code is organised this way then JS-Class-Loader will detect dependencies without you having to declare them at all, bundle your code or generate script tags for development, and also provide diagnostics like dependency graphs, lists of unused files and validation that your files contain the classes you think they do. (it's all too easy to copy-and-paste a function onto the wrong prototype in JS)

-JS-Class-Loader works as either a command line tool, a Maven Mojo or a Servlet.
-The default config would be to use the Servlet for dev and the generated static file for test and production installations.
+JS-Class-Loader works as either a command line tool, a Maven Mojo, a Gradle task or a Servlet.
+The command line or java runners can be integrated into any other build system or just used ad-hoc.

+A recommended approach would be to use the servlet for dev and the generated static bundle file for test and production installations.

 It can be used to manage your own code as well as 3rd party modules.
 Third party modules may have to be listed as an explicit import() but they will be added to the bundle in the same way.